ADX Crude Oil Technical Analysis & ADX Trading Signals

 A value of above 20 confirms a buy or sell oil signal & indicates a new oil trend is emerging.

-Values above 30 signifies a strong trending market.
+Values above 30 indicates a strong trending market.

-When ADX turns down from above 30, it signifies that the current oil trend is losing momentum.
+When ADX indicator turns down from above 30, it indicates that the current oil trend is losing momentum.

 Since the ADX alone is a directionless indicator it is combined with the DMI index to determine the direction of the crude oil.